jly017tech/Cybersecurity-Homelab/README.md

 <h1>Prerequisite </h1>

-<p> I took a course run by Collin Grant and I learned so much hands-on experience in cybersecurity.
-I use oracle virtualbox, downloaded 6 ISO files, and change Network adapter to NAT Network.
+<p> I use oracle virtualbox, downloaded 6 ISO files, and change Network adapter to NAT Network.
 Before I install and create virtual machines, I create Nat Networks in the Network adapter so all the virtual machines can communicate each in the same node, for example, project-x-nat and connect to the internet. </p>

 <img width="845" height="703" alt="image" src="https://github.com/user-attachments/assets/c81473d8-baa8-4402-9d4c-ff49352e7418" />

-<h1>Setting up Windows Server 2025 and Windows 11 Enterprise</h1>
+<h2>Step 1: Setting up Windows Server 2025 and Windows 11 Enterprise<</h2>

 <p>
     I created two different virtual machines: Windows Server 2025 and Windows 11 Enterprise.
 Windows Server 2025 is a domain controller where it handles Computers and Users in the Active Directory and Windows 11 Enterprise handle Windows 11 clients.
 </p>

-<h1>Setting up Ubuntu Desktop & Ubuntu Server</h1>
+<h2>Step 3:Setting up Ubuntu Desktop & Ubuntu Server </h2>
+<h1></h1>
 <p>
     After completing Windows 2025 Server and Windows 11 Enterprise, I create two Linux Distros: Ubuntu Desktop and Ubuntu Server.
 I clone Ubuntu Desktop [project-x-linux-client] as a template twice for Corporate server and Security box.